Heyter/rp/README.md

 - Inventory system that's fully networked with the SQL database with grid GUI

-- Vehicle system and car dealer once again networked with the SQL database
+- Vehicle system and car dealer networked with the SQL database

 - Passenger seats in cars(Big thanks to Fexa for the awesome seats position tool he made)